SWIM SPEED SECRETS FREESTYLE Clinic choices and costs:

 Take the opportunity to see up close and learn from the smallest swimmer to win Olympic Gold since the 1920 Olympics.

 The Swim Speed Secrets clinic with Sheila Taormina is an in-depth explanation and practice of the underwater pull path, core connection, and stroke timing that is critical for generating speed in the freestyle stroke.
 Although the focus is on elite technique, beginner and intermediate swimmers are welcome alongside experienced swimmers.
-The session is technique based.
-Participation is limited to ensure ample individual feedback from Coach Taormina.
+The sessions are technique based.
+Participation is limited to ensure ample individual feedback from Sheila.

 NOTE: (this is not a learn-to-swim clinic; attendees should be able to complete at least 100 meters of freestyle swimming without stopping)